rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 mkdir -p alica_ros_turtlesim/Expr
 ```

-### 5. Set up alica plan designer
+### 5. Setup of the ALICA Plan Designer
-Plan designer is a user interface to design application with ALICA.
+The ALICA plan designer is a user interface to design applications with the ALICA framwork.
 ##### Start alica plan designer by following steps

 ```